mhorpheus/test/DFIR-Triage-Scoping.md

 *Note: If the client is AdHoc work with leadership to get the Statement of Work (SOW) process initiated once the client has agreed to the estimated hours.*

 Once the client has agreed in writing (usually via email reply), the Engagement Lead or other IRIS stakeholder can begin the ***IR Spin-Up Process***.
 Once IRIS has staffed the engagement the `Owner/Manager` and `Engagement Leads/Members` can be edited to reflect the assigned resources.

+## Ad-hoc Assistance Request
+IMPORTANT: If section name (link) is changed, update Hotline pages as it links here!